 6 Benefits of Supersets

 When it comes to strength training, supersets are effective interval exercises to build your fitness routine around.
-A superset combines two or more strength exercises together with minimal breaks or downtime between them.
+A superset combines two or more strength exercises together with minimal breaks, rest period, or downtime between them.
 Without much rest between exercises, you’re essentially making the most out of your gym time.

 Today we’re diving into six incredible benefits of supersets.

 1. Supersets Maximize Your Time At The Gym

 While it may not feel like it at the moment, the time you spend between workout sets adds up.
 Whether you’re taking a sip of water, refilling your bottle, chatting with friends, checking your phone, or changing your music, every moment spent doing something besides working out lessens the productivity of your gym session.

 During a superset, you’re skipping the break time between exercises.
 Essentially, you’re saving time (which we could all use a little more of)!
 Whether you want to cut down on the time you spend at the gym or pack more into your workout routine—supersets are a time-effective way to keep you on track with your goals.